Etsy Return Policy: Answers to All Your Important Questions

 See Also: Michaels Return Policy: Here’s How to Use It to Your Advantage

-What Items Typically Cannot Be Returned?
+Some Items Cannot Be Returned

 The one item on Etsy that typically can’t be returned is personalized items.